FEISystems/ms-macwis-prototype/README.md

 Our Scrum Master (Agile Coach), James Tan, ensured that the Scrum Team adhered to the principles, practices, and rules that make Agile methodology so successful by developing clear lines of escalation within the organization and engaging stakeholders.

-Our team, which was self-organizing and cross-functional for optimized efficiency and effectiveness, included the following:
+Our team, which was self-organizing and cross-functional for optimized efficiency and effectiveness, included the following focus areas:

-*	**Leadership, Product Definition, and Requirements Team**
+*	**Leadership, Product Definition, and Requirements**
     *	Product Owner (Product Manager) – Hatem Ghafir
-    *	Agile Coach (Scrum Master) – James Tan
+    *	Agile Coach – James Tan
-    *	Delivery Manager – Lisa Lin-Freeman
+    *	Delivery Manager (Scrum Master) – Lisa Lin-Freeman
     *	Business Analyst – Chris Gordon
     *	Technical Writer – Claire Reinken

-*	**Visual and Frontend Development Team**
+*	**Development**
     *   Technical Architect – James Tan
     *   Visual Designer – Luis Najera
     *   Interaction Designers – Ludwing Najera, Christian Heyd, and John Jilek
     *   Frontend Web Developers – Luis Najera

-*   **Backend Development Team**
-    *   Backend Web Developers: Xiang Zhang, Bhavani Reddy, and Terry Boswell
+    *   Backend Web Developers - Xiang Zhang, Bhavani Reddy, and Terry Boswell

 ##  B.	Roles and Responsibilities
 The table provided in [Roles and Responsibilities](./artifacts/Roles and Responsibilities/Roles_and_Responsibilities.pdf) outlines the roles and responsibilities for key positions in the project team.
 These roles provide the broad leadership in all technical and management disciplines required for this project.

 ##  C.	Level of Effort (Proprietary)
 Per the Vendor Challenge Section 4.2.1 instructions, FEi has provided the hourly rate and total number of hours for each labor category proposed to complete the prototype separately in the document, *“FEi, MS Section X - Cost Information Submission, RFP No. 3717.PDF”*.
-The total number of hours proposed to complete the prototype is 468.
+We proposed 468 hours to complete the prototype.

 #   IV.
 Research and Discovery
 ##  A.	Research Methods – User Perspective